The Bankrate promise

 The Quicksilver is a straightforward card: Each purchase earns 1.5 percent cash back, and it doesn’t charge an annual fee.

 New cardholders get a $200 cash bonus after spending $500 within their first three months.
-They can also avoid interest on new purchases and balance transfers for their first 15 months (the balance transfer fee is 3 percent, and after 15 months, the variable APR ranges from 14.99 percent to 24.99 percent).
+They can also avoid interest on new purchases and balance transfers for their first 15 months (the balance transfer fee is 3 percent for the first 15 months or at a promotional APR that Capital One may offer you at any other time.
+No fee for amounts transferred at the Transfer APR.
+The variable APR ranges from 19.99 percent to 29.99 percent).

 I also appreciate the lack of foreign transaction fees and the fact that cash back rewards post within 24 hours of the transaction clearing.
 Most cards make you wait until the end of the billing cycle to get your rewards.
 The Quicksilver card doesn’t have a minimum redemption threshold, either, so you can cash in your rewards as often as you like.

 Capital One ranks highly for customer satisfaction, too.
-It placed third in the most recent J.D.
-Power U.S. Credit Card Satisfaction Study, behind only American Express and Discover.
+It placed fourth in the most recent J.D.
+Power U.S. Credit Card Satisfaction Study, behind only American Express (1st) and Discover and Bank of America (tied for 2nd).

 And many Quicksilver cardholders have access to extended warranty coverage and a complimentary concierge service (the exact terms are set by Visa and Mastercard and vary depending on the type of card you have).